 BMW's iDrive debuted as a clunky and difficult to understand infotainment system, which has since evolved into a handsome, elegant, and intuitive multimedia interface that makes the management of all the car's features a breeze.
 In version 7.0 here, things have regressed slightly with the driver modes a little bit finicky to access, although once found, two settings can be saved on red-colored steering-mounted paddles labeled M1 and M2.
 That aside, a 10.25-inch touchscreen complements the rotary dial, and controls a standard 16-speaker Harman Kardon system, with a Bowers & Wilkins upgrade available.
 SiriusXM with HD Radio, a 32GB drive, two USB ports, and WiFi with voice-activated nav are standard.
 Apple CarPlay is fitted, but mere mortals with their affordable Android devices won't be able to connect via anything other than Bluetooth.

-No variants of the 8 Series, including the M8, have yet been rated by either NHTSA or IIHS at the time of writing.
+In the USA, no 8 Series, including the BMW M8, has been reviewed by either the NHTSA or IIHS.
 However, with an extensive list of safety features, we expect only the best from BMW's halo car.

 The M8 is the flagship of the BMW range, and features numerous safety additions: frontal collision warning, collision mitigation, pedestrian detection, blind-spot monitoring with rear cross-traffic alert, lane departure warning, adaptive cruise control with stop and go at speeds of up to 80 mph, and active side collision prevention systems are all available.
 Active Guard and Active Protection are most useful in the event of an imminent crash.
 Seatbelts will be pre-tensioned, windows will automatically close, and the car will activate post-crash braking to minimize damage to the vehicle and its occupants - most helpful should the driver become incapacitated.
 Dual front and side-impact airbags, as well as rollover curtain airbags and rear head airbags, are also included.

 BMW's M Division alters regular Bimmers to such an extent that the vehicles they are based on are viewed as different models.
-As such, the M8 coupe comprises just two variants: the M8 and the M8 Competition.
+As such, the BMW M8 series comprises two configurations: the base model M8 and the M8 Competition.

 The M8 is highly-equipped as standard and features a 600 hp powerplant mated to an eight-speed automatic gearbox.
 Numerous features on the car are adaptive, including the LED headlights and taillights, the suspension damping, and the exhaust.
 20-inch wheels are standard, as is a 16-speaker Harman Kardon sound system.
 This is linked to a 10.25-inch infotainment screen managed by touch and iDrive 7.
 A head-up display is also standard in conjunction with Live Cockpit Professional, a 12.3-inch digital instrument cluster.
 The seats are covered in Merino leather, with Alcantara and Nappa draped lavishly over the rest of the interior.
 Brake-performance enhancements are fitted too, including brake drying, stand-by, and fade compensation.
 Competition models add numerous suspension upgrades, a 17 hp bump in power, more aggressive calibration of electronic stability systems, and a track mode.
 They also receive bespoke wheels and unique seatbelts, as well as an M-Sport exhaust and numerous Competition badges.